Problem contributed by @asdf

 Part 4: Memory-Aware Routing

-- VRAM (fast, limited capacity): chat sessions loaded in GPU memory.
+- VRAM: chat sessions loaded in GPU memory.

-- RAM (slower, larger capacity): chat sessions loaded in regular memory.
+- RAM: chat sessions loaded in regular memory.

 Replace affinity tracking from Part 3 with explicit memory state.
 When routing a chat_id, apply the following priority logic:

-- VRAM hit — If the primary ring server has
+- VRAM hit on primary — If the primary ring server has

-chat_idin VRAM, route there. - RAM hit — Else if the primary ring server has
+chat_idin VRAM, route there. - RAM hit on primary — Else if the primary ring server has

-chat_idin RAM, route there. - Affinity scan — Else scan up to
+chat_idin RAM, route there. - Scan fallback — Else scan up to

-chat_idin VRAM, route to the one with the most available VRAM capacity. - Else if any have
+chat_idin VRAM, route to the first one in clockwise order. - Else if any have

-chat_idin RAM, route to the one with the most available RAM capacity.
+chat_idin RAM, route to the first one in clockwise order.

 - If any have